Blaine Robison, M.A.

 Paul makes many references to aspects of contemporary Jewish culture and religion.

-In 13:24 Paul bears greetings from those in Italy.
+• In 13:24 Paul shares greetings of those from Italy.

 Canonicity and authorship are distinct principles, but in the patristic era canonicity and apostolic authorship were viewed as interdependent.
 Augustine and Jerome followed Alexandrian precedent in recognizing Hebrews as one of Paul's epistles, but mainly because assigning apostolic authorship safeguarded its canonical status (Bruce xlv).
 Origen did not doubt its canonical merit, although he had reservations about its authorship.
 Eusebius of Caesarea includes Hebrews among the acknowledged books, although he knows of the doubts about it in the west.
 The Peshitta New Testament included it from the first.